The Conduit towers over Khael-Vorath in Signal Decay

 The Changed were not mutating.
 They were finishing.

-The Architects gave humanity exactly enough time.
+The Architects had given humanity exactly enough time.
+They always had.

 Part Thirteen

 It descends from the surface into the upper mantle.
 Two hundred floors mapped.
-An estimated thousand more below.
-Each level contains organisms that are larger, faster, and less recognizable as biological life than the last.
-The deep floors hold entities that defy classification — things that exist in states between matter and energy, between organism and architecture, between sleeping and waking.
+An estimated thousand more below, which nobody had yet reached and which did not, by all accounts, improve as you went deeper.
+Each level contains organisms that are larger and faster and less recognizable as biological life than the last, and the deep floors contain things that resist classification in ways that are not merely the result of insufficient data: things that exist in states between matter and energy, between organism and architecture, between sleeping and something that is not quite waking.

 Something is at the bottom.